 From a high-level perspective, the rules-based system runs the following stages:

 It is only during the User Validation stage when the system will require some user interaction (e.g. fixing some incorrect data, checking a column type) if it detects that is required.
-With this new approach in the RPA Data Extraction system.
-Images and documents are processed in a fast and clean process, leaving the data ready for any post-processing phase required, like running allocation algorithms.
+The new RPA Data Extraction system processes images and documents quickly and cleanly.
+It prepares data for post-processing tasks like allocation algorithms.
 This new Data Extraction system is part of the Cashbook V6 version.